CaffeineDuck/jBREAD/README.md

 # jBREAD

-**jBread** is a simple interpreted programming I'm creating to learn more about interpretors and how to design them.
+**jBread** is a simple interpreted language, I'm creating to learn more about interpreters and how to design them.
 I probably won't fully complete this project to be a functional language, but I have hopes that I'll make it atleast usable upto some extent.